Why Weight-Gain Happens During Menopause

 Insulin is responsible for moving glucose from the bloodstream into cells for energy.

-During menopause, many women experience reduced insulin sensitivity, meaning:
+During menopause, many women experience reduced insulin sensitivity, meaning the following:

 Muscle Loss Lowers Baseline Energy Needs